-The carrying amounts of Applied's financial instruments, including cash and cash equivalents, accounts receivable, notes payable, and accounts payable and accrued expenses, approximate fair value due to the short maturities of these financial instruments.
-At January 27, 2013, the carrying amount of long-term debt was \$1.9 billion and the estimated fair value was \$2.2 billion.
-At October 28, 2012, the carrying amount of long-term debt was \$1.9 billion and the estimated fair value was \$2.3 billion.
+The carrying amounts of Applied's financial instruments, including cash and cash equivalents, accounts receivable, notes payable, and accounts payable and accrued expenses, approximate fair value due to their short maturities.
+At April 26, 2015 and October 26, 2014, the carrying amount of long-term debt was \$1.9 billion and the estimated fair value was \$2.2 billion.
 The estimated fair value of long-term debt is determined by Level 2 inputs and is based primarily on quoted market prices for the same or similar issues.